 An FSA lets you allot money for eligible expenses before your agency deducts taxes from your paycheck.
-This means the amount of income that your taxes are based on will be lower, so your tax liability will also be lower.
+This means the amount of income that your taxes are based on will be lower, so your tax liability will be less.
 Without an FSA, you would still pay for these expenses, but you would do so using money remaining in your paycheck after Federal (and often state and local) taxes are deducted.
 The following chart illustrates a typical tax savings example:

-Annual Tax Savings Example With FSA Without FSA If your taxable income is: \$50,000 \$50,000 And you deposit this amount into a FSA: \$ 2,000 -\$0- Your taxable income is now: \$48,000 \$50,000 Subtract Federal & Social Security taxes: \$13,807 \$14,383 If you spend after-tax dollars for expenses: -\$0- \$ 2,000 Your real spendable income is: \$34,193 \$33,617 Your tax savings: \$576 -\$0-
+Annual Tax Savings Example With FSA Without FSA If your taxable income is: \$50,000 \$50,000 And you deposit this amount into an FSA: \$2,000 -\$0- Your taxable income is now: \$48,000 \$50,000 Subtract Federal & Social Security taxes: \$13,807 \$14,383 If you spend after-tax dollars for expenses: -\$0- \$2,000 Your real spendable income is: \$34,193 \$33,617 Your tax savings: \$576 -\$0-

 Note: This example is intended to demonstrate a typical tax savings based on 27% Federal and 7.65% FICA taxes.
-Actual savings will vary based upon in which retirement system you are enrolled (CSRS or FERS), as well as your individual tax situation.
+Actual savings will vary based upon the retirement system in which you are enrolled (CSRS or FERS), your state of residence, and your individual tax situation.
 In this example, the individual received \$2,000 in services for \$1,424, a discount of almost 36%!
 You may also wish to consult a tax professional for more information on the tax implications of an FSA.

-- Tax credits and deductions You cannot claim expenses on your Federal income tax return if you receive reimbursement for them from your HCFSA or DCFSA.
-Below are some guidelines that may help you decide whether to participate in FSAFEDS. - Health care expenses The HCFSA is tax-free from the first dollar.
-In addition, you may be reimbursed from the HCFSA at any time during the year for expenses up to the annual amount you've elected to contribute.
+Tax credits and deductions

+You cannot claim expenses on your Federal Income Tax return if you receive reimbursement for them from your HCFSA or DCFSA.
+Below are some guidelines that may help you decide whether to participate in FSAFEDS.

+Health care expenses

+The HCFSA is Federal Income tax-free from the first dollar.
+In addition, you may be reimbursed from your HCFSA at any time during the year for expenses up to the annual amount you've elected to contribute.

-Only health care expenses exceeding 7.5% of your adjusted gross income are eligible to be deducted on your Federal income tax return.
-Using the example listed in the above chart, only health care expenses exceeding \$3,750 (7.5% of \$50,000) would be eligible to be deducted on your Federal income tax return.
-In addition, money set aside through a HCFSA is also exempt from FICA taxes.
-This exemption is not available on your Federal income tax return.
+Only health care expenses exceeding 7.5% of your adjusted gross income are eligible to be deducted on your Federal Income Tax return.
+Using the example shown above page, only health care expenses exceeding \$3,750 (7.5% of \$50,000) would be eligible to be deducted on your Federal Income Tax return.
+In addition, money set aside through an HCFSA is also exempt from FICA taxes.
+This exemption is not available on your Federal Income Tax return.

-Dependent care expenses The DCFSA generally allows many families to save more than they would with the Federal tax credit for dependent care expenses.
+Dependent care expenses

+The DCFSA generally allows many families to save more than they would with the Federal Tax Credit for dependent care expenses.
 Note that you may only be reimbursed from the DCFSA up to your current account balance.
 If you file a claim for more than your current balance, it will be held until additional payroll allotments have been added to your account.

-Visit www.fsafeds.com and download the Dependent Care Tax Credit Worksheet from the Quick Links box to help you determine what is best for your situation.
+Visit www.FSAFEDS.com and download the Dependent Care Tax Credit Worksheet from the Forms and Literature page to help you determine what is best for your situation.
 You may also wish to consult a tax professional for more details.